PHPSocialNetwork/phpfastcache/docs/OPTIONS.md

-PhpFastCache has some options that you may want to know before using them, here's the list:
+Phpfastcache has some options that you may want to know before using them, here's the list:

 ### File-based drivers options *
 * **path** See the "**Host/Authenticating options**" section